 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, July 29, 2021 (GLOBE NEWSWIRE) -- Hanmi Financial Corporation (NASDAQ: HAFC) (“Hanmi”), the holding company for Hanmi Bank, today announced that its Board of Directors declared a cash dividend on its common stock for the 2021 third quarter of $0.12 per share.
-The dividend will be paid on August 26, 2021 to stockholders of record as of the close of business on August 9, 2021.
+LOS ANGELES, Nov.
+05, 2020 (GLOBE NEWSWIRE) -- Hanmi Financial Corporation (NASDAQ: HAFC) (“Hanmi”), the holding company for Hanmi Bank, today announced that its Board of Directors has declared a cash dividend on its common shares for the fourth quarter of $0.08 per share.
+The dividend will be paid on November 30, 2020, to stockholders of record as of the close of business on November 16, 2020.
 Hanmi’s Board of Directors will continue to monitor the Company’s financial performance during the COVID-19 pandemic and will reevaluate quarterly the level of subsequent regular dividends in the future.